 How Cats Purr

 Most cat vocalizations are produced by oscillation of the vocal folds during exhalation or even inhalation (purr).
 Cats that lose their "meows" (exhale) due to injury are often still able to purr, but cats with laryngeal paralysis lose their purr.
 It appears that the internal laryngeal muscles, which control the opening and closing of the space between the vocal cords (glottis), create the purring sound.
 Studies have shown that this laryngeal muscle movement is controlled by a unique "neural oscillator" in the cat's brain.

 The mother cat's purr serves as a vibration-beacon that tells her blind and deaf newborn kittens her location.
 Kittens begin to purr back by two days of age.

 Purring may be a kitten-trait specific to infants that adults retain.
 The babies often indulge in kneading behavior while they purr.
-Kittens knead, or tread with the front paws, against Mom-cat's breasts to prompt her milk to flow as they nurse.
 Adult cats often retain this behavior, particularly when they purr.

 The Feline Smile

-Purrs rumble at all sorts of occasions, even when Kitty is frightened or in pain.
-Some behaviorists suggest that the purr is a sign of submission that signals to the other cats and people that, "I offer no threat" or, "comfort me."
+Purrs rumble at all sorts of occasions, even when your cat is frightened or in pain.
+Some behaviorists suggest that the purr is a sign of submission that signals to the other cats and people that they offer no threat or need comfort.
 That may be why the purr is used both in times of contentment to express joy, and during times of stress to relieve tension.
-When your cat comes to you with kneading paws and luxurious purrs, perhaps that's its way of calling you "mom."
+When your cat comes to you with kneading paws and luxurious purrs, perhaps that's its way of calling you family.

 Not all cats purr.
 That does not mean they are depressed or unhappy.
 It may simply mean the cat is incredibly well-adjusted and feels no need to purr.
 In a multi-cat household, the most confident cat-in-control may purr less because it's already in charge, while the other kitties purr more in deference to its status.